 - Achieved default judgment for CrossFit in two trademark infringement and breach of contract litigations arising out of the activities of former CrossFit licensees in Mexico.

 - Representing Verizon, AOL, and Yahoo in two litigations brought by Evox in California, in which Evox is alleging copyright and trademark infringement.
+Achieved dismissal with prejudice of the trademark claims.

 - Representing General Electric and subsidiaries in a tortious interference action filed in the Southern District of New York, arising from prior proceedings under 28 U.S.C. § 1782.